 A garbage disposal will make dishwashing duty easier.
-Whether you already have a disposal in your kitchen sink and need a replacement, or you need to install one altogether, we have the step-by-step installation instructions for getting the job done.
+Whether you already have a disposal in your kitchen sink and need a replacement or you need to install a new one, we have the step-by-step installation instructions for getting the job done.
 You'll learn how to make simple electrical splices, replace broken parts, and get your disposal working again.

 How to Install a Hot Water Dispenser

 For many sinks, warm water comes from a hot water dispenser.
 If you need to install a hot water dispenser in your home, take a look at our expert tips.
 In just a few steps, you'll have hot water flowing in your kitchen sink.

 How to Install an Under-Sink Filter

 Clean water is so important in your kitchen.
 Well-filtered water can improve the odor and taste of your water for your family.
 Plus, you'll reduce the amount of sediment in the tap water you drink and cook with.
 With our expert tips, you'll learn how to cut the pipes to size and make valve connections for an under-sink filter.

 While most modern refrigerators have built-in ice dispensers, some still require installation at an added cost.
 Save money by learning how to install one yourself.
 For this project, you'll learn how to work with copper tubing—a helpful skill for any homeowner!